emichael72/SrvcTame/README.md

 ## Building / Installing:

-1. Compile using **Visual Studeo 2022** and place it in the desired location.
+1. Compile using **Visual Studeo 2022** and place the executable in any desired location.
 2. Create a configuration file named 'SrvcTame.ini' using Notepad.
 Follow the provided format and place the file in the Windows directory.
 Alternatively, for debugging purposes, set **SRVC_TAME_RUN_AS_SERVICE** to false and place the configuration file alongside the executable being debugged.
 3. Open a command prompt with **administrative** rights, navigate to the directory where the executable is located, and execute the following command to install the service: `SrvcTame -i` or `SrvcTame -u` to uninstall.
 4. To start the service, either restart your system or use the 'Windows Service Management' tool to start the service named "Process Tamer."